 I grew up in rural Otago and Southland.
-My Mum and Dad were Teachers and my sister and I moved fairly often in our childhood.
+My parents were teachers and my sister and I moved with them fairly often in our childhood.
 I was lucky to grow up in the country and get a real feeling for what farming and small community life is like.

-I went to high school in Gore in the 1970’s and ended up doing sciences as my Teachers said this was where the jobs were!
+I went to high school in Gore in the 1970’s and ended up doing sciences as my teachers said this was where the jobs were.
 They were right.
-I ended up doing Medicine and I am so lucky to have found work that I love.
+I ended up doing Medicine and I am fortunate to have found work that I love.
 I trained here in Dunedin and in the 1980’s worked at Palmerston North Hospital for two years while my husband was at Teachers College.
 I then worked as Paediatric Registrar at Waikato Hospital and did my Diploma in Child Health as well as my Diploma in Obstetrics there.
-After doing my initial training to be a GP in Hamilton we went to Britain in the early 1990’s where I worked with older people and did my Diploma in Geriatric Medicine.
+After doing my initial training to be a GP in Hamilton we went to Britain in the early 1990s where I worked with older people and did my Diploma in Geriatric Medicine.

-I love being part of a community and have enjoyed and continue to enjoy the work I have done on School Boards, with Scouting and on medical committees.
+I love being part of a community and have enjoyed the work I have done on school boards and on medical committees.
 I also enjoy being outside and feeling the ground under my feet.
 I love a good book and a good talk and I have a goal to complete a Bachelor of Arts one day.

 It is for patients, their health, and the health of their families and communities that I continue to work as a doctor and a teacher.